AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

         $ edgeroutine-cli build --show
         ```

-    3. Delete the code in the staging environment.
+    3. Delete the code from the staging environment.

         This operation deletes configurations from the staging environment.
 Proceed with caution.